EOSIO/spec-repo/eep-draft_synchronous_calls.md

 ## Abstract

+Contracts currently communicate by sending inline actions and by reading each others' tables.
+Inline actions are asynchronous; if contract A sends an inline action to contract B, then B will receive it after A terminates.
+This complicates two-way communications, especially for queries.
+Contracts may work around this by reading each others' tables.
+This creates a compatibility problem; if a contract updates its table format, then the existing contracts which rely on it will break.
+This proposal defines a mechanism that allows contracts to synchronously call into each other to for read-only queries.
+It doesn't support mutating operations or recursion; we may address those in the future.

 ## Specification

 ### CDT Support (callee)

 To define a synchronous function which can be called by other contracts, define a member function on a contract with the `eosio::sync_ro_func` attribute.
 The attribute has a string argument which specifies the function name.
-The function's first argument is the caller.
+The function may get the calling contract using the contract's `get_caller` member function.
 To aid callers, also define a wrapper.
 Synchronous functions may not modify system or database state.

 ```c++
 // This is an example only.
 A future EEP will define a new token